spesmilo/electrum-docs/seedphrase.rst

 today's wordlists in order to be able to decode the seeds created today.
 This reduces the cost of forward compatibility.

-In addition, Electrum 2.0 seed phrases include a version number.
-The purpose of the version number is to indicate how addresses and keys are derived from the seed.
-Similar to keys derivation, the version number is also obtained by a hash of the UTF8 normalized seed phrase.

-The version number is also used to check seed integrity; in order to be correct, a seed phrase must produce a registered version number.